-- 1. Check the system and power connections to the monitor. - 2.
-Check the video interface cabling from the system to the monitor. - 3.
-Run the appropriate diagnostic test.
+- 1. Check the system and power connections to the monitor. - Check the video interface cabling from the system to the monitor. - Run the appropriate diagnostic test.

 If the tests run successfully, the problem is not related to video hardware.
-If the tests fail, see Getting Help.

-Troubleshooting A USB Device
+Troubleshooting a USB device